Xinglab/lr2rmats/README.md

 ## <a name="start"></a>Getting started with toy example in `test_data`
 ```
-snakemake -p --snakefile ./Snakefile --configfile ./config.yaml updated.gtf
+snakemake -p --snakefile ./Snakefile --configfile ./config.yaml
 ```
-Enhanced gene annotation file `updated.gtf` will be generated in current working directory, along with some intermediate and log files.
+Enhanced gene annotation file `output/updated.gtf` will be generated in current working directory, along with some intermediate and log files.

 ## <a name="input_output"></a>Input and output
 All the input and output files are specified in the configuration file `config.yaml`: